tinglesoftware/dotnet-extensions/src/Tingle.AspNetCore.ApplicationInsights/README.md

 # Tingle.AspNetCore.ApplicationInsights

+> [!IMPORTANT]
+> Use of OpenTelemetry is recommended for instrumentation.
+This library is provided for convenience and compatibility with existing applications but is no longer actively maintained and not recommended for new projects.

 This library provides some extensions for [Microsoft.ApplicationInsights](https://github.com/Microsoft/ApplicationInsights-dotnet).

 ## Add details of the request source to application insights telemetry